danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 8.7.2 =
+Update to prevent a PHP error in some specific cases

+= 8.7.1 =
+Only changes the default of one of the new settings

+= 8.7.0 =
+Lots of great new features, improvements and fixes

 = 8.6.2 =
 Fix for some HTML problems in template